2021 Punta Caucedo Gulfstream G-IVSP crash: Accident

-According to data from Flightradar24, on December 15, 2021, a Gulfstream IV registered as HI1050, departed Joaquín Balaguer International Airport in norther Santo Domingo at 17:08 local time (21:08 UTC), en route to Orlando, Florida.
+According to data from Flightradar24, on December 15, 2021, a Gulfstream IV registered as HI1050, departed Joaquín Balaguer International Airport in northern Santo Domingo at 17:08 local time (21:08 UTC), enroute to Orlando, Florida.

 According to preliminary reports, during the initial climb and while making a left turn, the pilot reported an unspecified issue and requested an emergency diversion to Las Américas International Airport.
 After completing a full 360-degree turn at approximately 1,600 feet, the aircraft reached a maximum altitude of 1,825 feet, continuing briefly over the sea near the coast before attempting alignment with runway 35 from the left.
 Shortly thereafter, the aircraft crashed on the airport grounds, igniting a fire that destroyed the wreckage and resulted in the immediate deaths of all nine occupants.
 There were no survivors.

 The accident caused the closure of Las Americas airport for just over two hours, forcing the cancellation of one flight, the diversion of nine passenger flights and one cargo flight and delays in the take-off of nine other flights, according to several media reports.